huangk/RestAPI/README.md

 The project uses Java, Maven, Mongotemplate and a JAX-RS library called Jersey to create a very simple REST API app.
 The project is executable and has been verified in Linux env.

-The app has four REST API entry points:
+The app has four REST API end points:

     HTTP POST to authenticate a user based on a login/password passed in a JSON input payload and verify the user crendential info against the "user" and "ServiceAuth" collections(tables) of "userdb" MongoDB.